robjhyndman/robjhyndman.com/hyndsight/tests2/index.md

 slug: tests2
 title: Statistical tests for variable selection
 categories:
   - forecasting
   - R
   - statistics
 ---

 I received an email today with the following comment:

->I’m using ARIMA with Intervention detection and was planning to use your package to identify my initial ARIMA model for later iteration, however I found that sometimes the auto.arima function returns a model where AR/MA coefficients are not significant.
+> I'm using ARIMA with Intervention detection and was planning to use your package to identify my initial ARIMA model for later iteration, however I found that sometimes the auto.arima function returns a model where AR/MA coefficients are not significant.
 So my question is: Is there a way to filter the search for ARIMA models that only have significant coefficients.
 I can remove the non-significant coefficients but I think it would be better to search for those models that only have significant coefficients.

 Statistical significance is not usually a good basis for determining whether a variable should be included in a model, despite the fact that many people who should know better use them for exactly this purpose.
 Even some textbooks discuss variable selection using statistical tests, thus perpetuating bad statistical practice.